Current campus residents desiring on-campus housing again next year must

 take action by a given deadline.
 If you plan to be without internet access for

-more than five days, recruit a friend to manage your renewal for you.
+more than three days, recruit a friend to manage your renewal for you.

 - If you become eligible by June 15, you will be able to select your own room.